 A brake lathe should last a very long time, be sure to choose a lathe that is built to last.
-Hunter Engineering has local representatives that can visit your shop and help you choose the right lathe to fit your needs.
+Hunter Engineering has local business consultants that can visit your shop and help you choose the right lathe to fit your needs.

 Digital readouts are easier to understand and reduce technician errors.

 High quality adaptors absorb vibrations, improving surface finish.

 Turning rotors on the car takes power to overcome drivetrain friction.
 Greater horsepower will allow you to turn more vehicles with your brake lathe.

 Some vehicles have less drivetrain friction when turning in one direction versus the other.
 Having the ability to operate in reverse offers greater flexibility to service a wider range of vehicles.

 Some differentials will lock up when spun too quickly requiring you to drop the driveshaft to turn the rotors on the vehicle.
 This hassle can be avoided by purchasing a lathe that can operate below this RPM.

 hen turning the opposite side of the car, the lathe must be flipped over.
 Ensure that your lathe doesn't require you to work upside down to get the job done.